KurooNxtsu/model_generator/README.md

 ---

 ## 🛠️ Installation
 - Clone the repository and run python setup.py install to install all the required packages.
 Also make sure that the packages in requirements.txt are already existing in your enviornment.
+Run setup.py for downloading all the dependencies.
 ### Clone the repository

 ```bash